alexkisielewicz/home-library-app/README.md

 ![add_book](docs/img/add_book.png)

 There is additional feature implemented here.
-It checks if title string contains prefix "the".
+It checks if title string entered by user contains prefix "the".
 It converts the string to format "Title, The" and shows user converted title.

 ![add_book_prefix](docs/img/add_book_p.png)